Angels vs. Guardians prediction, odds, time: 2026 MLB picks for Monday, May 11 from proven model

 After 10,000 simulations of Angels vs. Guardians, the model is going Over 7.5 combined runs.
 For over/under betting, the Under hit in seven straight Angels games before the total has split 2-2 over the last four.
 Guardians games have gone over the total in three of four, with the three games finishing with 9-13 runs each.
 The Over is a robust 6-2 (75%) when Cantillo starts on the mound for Cleveland.
 While the Angels score just 3.4 runs per game at home, their 5.0 rpg average on the road is the sixth-highest in MLB.

 SportsLine's model projects 1.5 total bases or more for the Angels' Jo Adell, Zach Neto and Trout.
 The Guardians, meanwhile, are projected to get over 1.5 total bases from Ramirez as well as Angel Martinez, Kyle Manzardo and Chase DeLauter.
-The model projects 8.9 combined runs as the Over hits in a majority of simulations.
+The model projects 9.2 combined runs as the Over hits in 65% of simulations..
 Get the Angels vs. Guardians money-line pick at SportsLine.

 How to make Angels vs. Guardians picks